nsrau/azure-docs.it-it/articles/aks/supported-kubernetes-versions.md

 **Un cliente può usare permanentemente una versione di Kubernetes?**

 Sì.
-Tuttavia, se il cluster non si trova in una delle versioni supportate da AKS, il cluster non è in linea con i criteri di supporto di AKS.
+However, if the cluster is not on one of the versions supported by AKS, the cluster is out of the AKS support policies.
 Azure non aggiorna o elimina automaticamente il cluster.

 **Quale versione effettua il supporto del master se il cluster agente non è presente in una delle versioni supportate del servizio Azure Kubernetes?**